-Kate wore an electric blue Reiss dress with a black cinching belt, which this blog post dates back to at least 2008.
+Kate wore an electric blue dress with a black cinching belt, from Reiss:

-Kate accessorised her blue dress with her black suede shoes from Episode.
-She is carrying her black Stuart Wiseman clutch bag and wearing a silver cross necklace.
-Her earrings are made from blue sapphire and they match her engagement ring.
+Kate accessorised her blue Reiss dress with her black suede Episode Angel shoes.
+She is carrying her black Stuart Wiseman clutch bag and wearing a silver cross necklace (ID unknown).
+Her earrings are made from blue sapphire and they appear to match her engagement ring.
 Here you can see the earrings in more detail, and find out more information about them.

 Kate’s also wearing a very special bracelet today: